Rights and Governments

 Public signs and advertising

 Public signs and commercial advertising must generally be in French.
 However, you can use English or another language alongside the French, as long as the French is “markedly predominant.”
-This means that the French text is at least twice as big and takes up at least twice as much space as the other language.
-Also, the French text can’t be otherwise hidden or drowned out, for example by visual elements.
+This means that the French text needs to have a much bigger visual impact.
+This is achieved when the French text occupies at least twice the space of the other language.
+The French text must also be at least as legible and visible as the text in the other language.

-This rule applies to posters, signs, stickers and other advertising that is visible to anyone in public spaces, whether the public sign or commercial advertising is located inside or outside buildings.32
+This rule applies to posters, signs, stickers and other advertising that is visible to anyone in public spaces, whether the public sign or commercial advertising is located inside or outside buildings.

 Sometimes, only French can be used.
 This is true for advertising on buses and on some large billboards, for example.